murkl/arch-os/modules/installer/README.md

 cp "$(where)/thing.conf" "${MNT}/etc/thing.conf"
 ```

 The YAML says what the task **is** — its title, what it needs, the answers that decide whether it runs at all.
-What it **does** is the script beside it, however short that script is: shell written into a YAML is linted by nothing, formatted by nothing, and a failure in it names the command instead of a file and a line. `make check` refuses a block scalar under `script:`, `test:` or `requires:` for exactly that reason.
+What it **does** is the script beside it, however short that script is: shell written into a YAML is linted by nothing, formatted by nothing, and a failure in it names the command instead of a file and a line. `make check` refuses a block scalar under `script:` or `test:` for exactly that reason. `requires:` is the exception, and the only shell left in a declaration: it is what the module says about the machine it belongs on, read before anything else in the folder is.
 A single line naming a function is still fine — that function is in `module.sh`, where it is checked.

 `simulating && return 0` is the first line of every task, before anything that changes the machine — that is what turns `--debug` into a simulation. `where` returns the task's own folder.